caplin/project-templates/pricing-template-dotnet/README.md

 ### Reference the DataSource.NET In your solution

-You will need to link your DSDK dll to use the IDE to build/run your adapter without gradle, to do this follow the steps below:
+You will need to link your DSDK dll to use the IDE to build/run your adapter without Gradle.

+Follow the steps below:

-1. Download the latest Download the latest .NET DataSource API from the Caplin Website: https://www.caplin.com/developer/downloads
+1. Download the latest .NET DataSource API from the Caplin Website: https://www.caplin.com/developer/downloads

-1. Create a directory in your **Project** folder for the DSDK E.G. Project/Lib/
+1. Create a directory in your **Project** folder for the DSDK.
+For example, `Project/Lib/`

 1. Extract your DataSource.NET to your new directory

-1. Copy all files from the kit with a ".dll" extension to the bin/Debug or bin/Release directory (Depending on the Configuration you are working on)
+1. Copy all files from the kit with a ".dll" extension to the `bin/Debug` or `bin/Release` directory (depending on the Configuration you are working on)

-1. From within Visual Studio, in the Solution Explorer right click the **References** icon, and select **Add Reference...**
+1. In Visual Studio's Solution Explorer, right-click the **References** icon, and select **Add Reference**

-1. Click the **Browse** option and navigate to your new lib directory where you have extracted the DataSource.NET kit
+1. Click the **Browse** option and navigate to your new `lib` directory where you have extracted the DataSource.NET kit

 1. Include the DataSource.NET.dll and Click **Ok**

 ## Building and deploying the adapter blade